Nekhilesh-Agarwal/cryptonite_taskphase_nekhilesh/Hello Hackers/intro_to_commands.md

-whoami is used to see the user as the hacker as the access, whoami shows hacker
+whoami is used to see the user as the hacker as access, whoami shows hacker